Assignments to Prep for Module 3

 - Complete and understand the Intermediate SQL II challenges.

 - Complete and understand ActiveRecord American Gladiators.
-If you have not completed, (http://backend.turing.io/module2/misc/active_record_obstacle_course)[ActiveRecord Obstacle Course], we recommend reviewing/completing that prior to tackling this.
+Make sure that you review, (http://backend.turing.io/module2/misc/active_record_obstacle_course)[ActiveRecord Obstacle Course].

 Next Most Important

 Module 3 requires you to know URLs, paths and HTTP verbs inside and out.
-Rewrite the routes file for your Bike Share to use only methods that map directly to HTTP verbs:
+Rewrite the routes file for your Monster Shop to use only methods that map directly to HTTP verbs:

 delete.
 You will probably need to add